By Dennis Hartley

 Since this is April Fool’s Day, I thought it might be fun to take a look at some filmmakers who have made it their mission to yank on our lanyards (does that hurt?).
 So, in no particular ranking order, here are my selections for the Top 10 Mockumentaries:

-Best in Show-Christopher Guest’s name has become synonymous with the word “mockumentary”, and for good reason.
-He and his repertory of actors and co-writers have delivered some of the best in the last decade or two (Waiting for Guffman, A Mighty Wind, For Your Consideration), and this gentle poke at dog lovers represents his own “best in show” so far.
+Best in Show – Actor-writer-director Christopher Guest’s oeuvre has become synonymous with “mockumentary”, and for good reason.
+He and his repertory of actors and co-writers have delivered some of the best of the genre over the last few decades (Waiting for Guffman, A Mighty Wind, For Your Consideration, et.al.)
+This gentle poke at dog lovers represents his own “best in show” so far.
 Guest delivers a network narrative-style study of various participants who are converging (with pooches in tow) to compete at a national dog show.

 Perhaps it is unfair to single anyone out with such a tight comic ensemble in play, but Fred Willard is a definite highlight as a witless TV commentator (is that redundant?) and Parker Posey and Michael Hitchcock chew major scenery as an obnoxious yuppie couple.
 More standouts: Catherine O’Hara, Michael McKean, John Michael Higgins, Jane Lynch, Jennifer Coolidge, Larry Miller and Eugene Levy (who co-scripted).

-The Blair Witch Project-For better or for worse, there is no denying the impact that this cleverly marketed horror flick has had on modern film making.
-In the event that you spent 1999 in a coma, this is the one where a crew of amateur actors were turned loose in some dark and scary woods, armed with camping gear, video cameras and a plot point or two provided by filmmakers Daniel Myrick and Eduardo Sanchez, who then proceeded to play creepy, “gotcha” mind games with their young troupe.
+The Blair Witch Project – Love it or hate it, there is no denying the impact that this cleverly marketed horror flick has had on modern film making.
+In the event that you spent 1999 in a coma, this is the one where a crew of amateur actors were turned loose in dark and scary woods, armed with camping gear, video cameras and a plot point or two provided by filmmakers Daniel Myrick and Eduardo Sanchez, who then proceeded to play creepy, “gotcha” mind games with their young troupe.

-The result was surprisingly effective, because after all, it’s the idea that “something” in the woods is out to get you which brings on the nightmares-not some guy in a rubber monster suit lurching about in front of the camera.
+The result was surprisingly effective, because after all, it’s the idea that “something” in the woods is out to get you that serves as nightmare fuel-not some guy in a rubber monster suit lurching about in front of the camera.
 There are still some debates raging whether the similar low budget fright, The Last Broadcast (1998) or the more obscure 1980 cult item Cannibal Holocaust deserves the kudos (or the blame) for kick-starting the “found footage” genre.

 Computer Chess-In his off-kilter 2013 “80s retro” mockumentary, Andrew Bujalski achieves verisimilitude via a vintage B&W video camera (which makes it appear you’re watching events unfold on a slightly fuzzy closed-circuit TV), and “documents” a weekend-long tournament where nerdy computer chess programmers from all over North America assemble once a year to match algorithmic prowess.